-8-14-11 Dill Falls is on Tanasee Creek in the Nantahala National Forest just inside Jackson County off of Hwy 215.
+10-11-15 Dill Falls is on Tanasee Creek in the Nantahala National Forest just inside the Jackson County line off of NC215.
 National Forest land on the west side of 215 in Jackson County is Nantahala Forest - the east side of 215 is Pisgah National Forest in Transylvania County.
-Dill Falls and the nearby Courthouse Falls would be 2 good ones to visit in a trip to this area.
-Dill Falls is an easy hike and is now bigger kid friendly.
-Someone - I'm assuming the forest service - has recently been busy clearing out brush and rhododendron in front of the falls and has really opened up the view.
+This 50' waterfall and the nearby Courthouse Falls would be 2 good ones to visit in a trip to this area.
+Dill Falls is an easy hike and is bigger kid friendly.
+Someone - I'm assuming the forest service - cleared out brush and rhododendron in front of the falls a few years ago and it has really opened up the view.
 If you haven't been to this falls in a while, it's worth another visit.

-If you are coming from Brevard, take Hwy 64 west out of town and turn right on Hwy 215 at Headwaters Outfitters.
+Directions: Coming from Brevard, take US64 west out of town and turn right on NC215 at Headwaters Outfitters.
 Drive 14 miles on 215 north and turn left on Forest Road 4663.
-The last time I was by, there was still a brown and white National Forest sign indicating FR4663, but I can't say how long that will last.
-If you are coming from the Blue Ridge Parkway, drive south on 215 for 2 1/2 miles and turn right on FR4663.
+This kind of looks like someone's driveway, but last time I was by, there was still a brown and white National Forest sign indicating FR4663.
+If you are coming from the Blue Ridge Parkway, drive south on 215 for 2.5 miles and turn right on FR4663.
 This forest road is one that is closed during the winter months.
-There's a gate 0.6 miles down the road and you could park near the gate and walk the remaining 2 miles to the waterfall if you want to see it bad enough.

-These forest roads have been in good shape since the rebuilds after the floods of 2004.
-You should be able to drive down them in a passenger vehicle under normal conditions.
-Drive just under 2 miles on FR4663 and bear left on FR4663-B. This turn is easy to miss because it's over a small hump in a right hand curve - just enough of a hump so you kind of have too lean up and look over your hood to see it.
-Drive another 1/2 mile and park where the road ends for vehicle traffic.
+The gate is 0.6 miles down the road from 215 and you could park near the gate and walk the remaining 2 miles to the waterfall if you want to see it bad enough.
+From 215, drive just under 2 miles on FR4663 and bear left on FR4663B.
+This turn is easy to miss because it's over a small hump in a right hand curve - just enough of a hump so you kind of have too lean up and look over the hood of your vehicle to see it.
+Drive another 1/2 mile down FR4663B and park where the road ends for vehicle traffic.

 There used to be 3 distinct old roads here, but now only 2 remain.
 The trail to the main waterfall is straight ahead.
-One used to be able to get a 4x4 down this road, but some huge holes have been dug to prevent this.
+One used to be able to get a 4x4 down this road, but some huge holes have been dug by the forest service to prevent this.
 There is now a trail to the right of the holes - take it to by-pass them and reconnect back onto the old road.
-It's less than 1/4 mile downhill to the creek below the waterfall.
-The 50' falls is viewable from this point.
-A small trail before the creek heads up for a closer view, but be careful on the rocks in front of the falls.
-They are very slippery when wet!
+It's less than 1/4 mile downhill to the creek below the waterfall and there's now a nice view looking up creek towards the waterfall as shown in the photo below.

-Upper Dill Falls 10-22-2005
+Upper Dill Falls

 back to Nantahala Forest waterfalls